Barrett authors first U.S. Supreme Court ruling, a loss for environmentalists

 A federal judge in California ruled in 2017 that 11 documents had to be disclosed.
 Trump’s administration appealed and the San Francisco-based 9th U.S. Circuit Court of Appeals in 2018 ruled partly for the government but still found that nine documents had to be released.

+After the ruling, Sierra Club lawyer Elena Saxonhouse said the documents “were meant to - and did - determine subsequent agency actions” and therefore should have been disclosed.

+“We’re encouraged by the Supreme Court’s affirmation that courts must inquire into the specific context of draft documents before allowing agencies to withhold them from the public,” Saxonhouse added.

-The case was argued on Nov.
-2, the day before Election Day.
-It marked first Barrett’s arguments as a justice.
+The case was argued the day before the election.
+It marked Barrett’s first arguments as a justice.
 She previously served on a lower federal appeals court and as a legal scholar at the University of Notre Dame in Indiana.

 So far, Barrett’s biggest impact on the court came when she provided the decisive vote in favor of religious entities challenging COVID-19 restrictions in New York.